Physical Therapy, DPT

 - Anatomy and/or Physiology – 1 course, 3 credits minimum

 - General Psychology – 1 course, 3 credits minimum

 - Advanced Psychology (Childhood, Adolescence, Aging or Abnormal Psychology) – 1 course, 3 credits minimum

 - Statistics – 1 course, 3 credits minimum

 Each pre-requisite is independent of each other and courses cannot be applied to more than one pre-requisite.
-All starred courses must be taken at a 4 year college or University.
-Advanced Placement credit can be used for the pre-requisites of Psychology, Statistics, and Mathematics.
+Advanced Placement credit can be used for the pre-requisites of Psychology and Statistics.